 - Continuing to use the legacy architecture simultaneously, while developing a new, more open architecture that will have lower maintenance costs and switching over to the new system after several years.
 This trajectory increases the development costs of rearchitecting the software for the first few years to the ongoing maintenance cost for the old architecture during this same time.
 After the new architecture is in place, however, this second trajectory includes only the lower maintenance cost for the new, open-architecture software.

-To show the potential utility of our toolset, we use a DoD armored vehicle program as an example, comparing two potential architecture trajectories described above.
+To show the potential utility of our toolset, we use a hypothetical DoD acquisition program as an example, comparing two potential architecture trajectories described above.
 By applying the SEI cost-estimation toolset we can show that the second trajectory will ultimately yield significant cost savings based on the architecture-evaluation criteria that produce the ratings.

 In Figure 2, Trajectory 1 is represented by the red line that goes up--the original software architecture that is maintained for 15 years.
 The blue line, Trajectory 2, shows three years of increased costs that represent maintaining the old software while simultaneously developing new software based on open architecture.
 At Year Three, maintenance costs flatten.
-When we switch over to the new, better architected system in Year Nine, the graph shows that the program would begin recovering its rearchitecting investment.
+When we switch over to the new, better architected system in Year Three, the graph shows that the program would begin recovering its rearchitecting investment in Year Nine.
 By the end of the time period shown in Figure 2, therefore, the program would save $75 million.

 Wrapping Up and Looking Ahead